yochaigal/cairn/wip/2e/setting-seeds.md

 - Starting with the earliest "hour" on the clock face, roll on the [Path Types](#path-types) table and draw the results.
   - If a Barrier was rolled, note that the path cuts through the region's border terrain.

+> We can assume that all paths are one Watch long for this procedure, but if you'd like to make them longer, make sure to place more POIs along the way!
+> Don't focus too much on the specific traits of any Path or POI, at this time.
+That includes distance, path types (i.e. trails, roads, rivers, etc.) and other details (towns, Ruins, etc.).

 #### Stage Two
 - Starting with the Heart, roll on the [POIs] table and draw the results at the terminus of each path.
   - The **Heart** is always a **Settlement** of some kind.
 It isn't necessarily the largest or most important place in the setting, but it should be significant to the region's history.